All Episodes

 And what did I think of it?

-But it's folks, it is a it's it it's reality TV.
+But folks, it's reality TV.

-I mean, just shot video video.
+I mean, just shot video.

-The first one was with Charles Barclay.
+The first one was with Charles Barkley.

 Now, I had not seen any of the other episodes, and I had not met Hank Haney.

-I just assumed that what was going to happen here was get some golf instruction and mix that together with elements to make a good television show, and voila.
+I just assumed that what was going to happen here was get some golf instruction and mix that together with elements to make a good television show and voila.

 Now, all of that happens, but I met somebody who is as committed what he does as I am to what I do.